hdrdavies/learning-resources/README.md

 # Learning Resources
-I've mainly worked as a full-stack Javascript and an Android developer, so most stuff here is related to those subjects.
+I've mainly worked as a full-stack Javascript and a Kotlin / Android developer, so most stuff here is related to those subjects.
 I like to mix up how I take in information - not just books but also videos and podcasts.

 ### Books